-The purpose of this section is to introduce you to the basic features required to run the AEDT application to generate noise and emissions results.
-AEDT has many additional features and settings that support a wide variety of analyses which are covered in detail in the AEDT User Guide.
+The purpose of this section is to introduce the basic features required to run the AEDT application to generate noise and emissions results.
+AEDT has many additional features and settings that support a wide variety of analyses which are covered in detail in the AEDT User Manual.